 Knob Handles

-Knob handles are affordable and come in many styles and designs.
+Knob handles come in many styles and designs.
 The most common is a rounded knob-like shape made of metal or acrylic.
 They open and close when turned with a screw-like motion.
-Knob handles are the most economical choice for homeowners on a tight budget.
+If you're on a budget, knob handles can be one of the more affordable selections.

 Cross Handles

 Cross handles are shaped like an ‘X’.
-They are popular for their ergonomic design.
-Cross handles are similar to knob handles but are easier to grip and turn.
+They're popular for their ergonomic design.
+Cross handles are similar to knob handles, but they're easier to grip and turn.
 They look great in sinks and showers and come in many sizes, materials and finishes.

 Lever Handles